Basic Tattoo Care

 Failure to follow these suggestions may lead to loss of color, scarring, and/or infection.
 Please contact your artist for questions about touch-ups.

-We like to remind our clients that our bodies are very good at what they do, so when it comes to caring for healing tattoos, keeping things simple tends to be better.
+Our bodies are very good at what they do, so when it comes to caring for healing tattoos, keeping things simple tends to be better.
 With this in mind, the most important part of taking care of healing tattoos is to not touch with unclean fingers, and do not pick or scratch at it.
 Touching our tattoos will introduce bacteria to that open wound -the #1 cause of infection- and picking and scratching may cause damage to the tattoo.

 While tattoos are healing it's very important to avoid the use of any harsh products, like Bactine, Neosporin, rubbing alcohol, hydrogen peroxide, iodine, or witch hazel.
 Products like these are not appropriate, and will irritate and prevent tattoos from healing.